Climate Ready Dorchester

 - Jones Hill

 - Grove Hall

-We’re asking people who live, work, and commute in the Dorchester area for their thoughts about this project.
-We're launching community outreach starting September 2019.
+We’re asking people who live, work, and commute in Dorchester for their thoughts about this project.
+We're launching community outreach starting October 2019.

 The project team kicked off in summer 2019 and will run until the end of 2019.
 We'll be holding two open houses and four focus group meetings about the project.
 They are open to the public and start in fall 2019.